-The academic requirement for entry into the Sixth Form from September 2021 is a minimum of five GCSE passes: 2 x 7, 3 x 6 or grade equivalent.
-You should ideally have GCSE at grade 5 in English Language and Mathematics, preferably grades signalling a 'top end' performance, and a minimum Grade 6 in the subjects you want to study at A Level.
+The academic requirement for entry into the Sixth Form from September 2024 is a minimum of five GCSE passes: 2×7 , 3×6 .
+You should also have a grade 5 in English Language and Mathematics GCSE, preferably grades signalling a 'top end' performance, and a minimum Grade 6 in the subjects you want to study at A Level.
 See additional academic requirements below.

-Minimum

-of 5
+Minimum of 5 GCSEs with 77666

-GCSEs

-with

-77666

-(or equiv.)

-If you wish to study Mathematics A Level, we would expect you to have achieved a Grade 7 in GCSE Mathematics.
-If you do not expect to meet the entry requirements, you need to speak to the Head of Mathematics.
+If you wish to study Mathematics or Music A Level, we expect you to have achieved a Grade 7 in GCSE Mathematics or Music respectively.

-To take Chemistry A Level, we recommend that you achieve at least one Grade 7 in GCSE sciences and a minimum Grade 6 in GCSE Mathematics, preferably Grade 7.
-If you wish to study
+To take Chemistry A Level, we would expect that you achieve a Grade 7 in GCSE Chemistry or 7,6 in Double Science GCSE.
+You will also need a minimum Grade 6 in GCSE Mathematics, preferably Grade 7.

-Chemistry A Level but do not expect to meet the entry requirements, you need to discuss your application with the Head of Science, Dr Richards.
-We also suggest that you only take threeSciences at A Level if you have a minimum of Grade 7 in two sciences and a Grade 7 in Mathematics at GCSE.
+We suggest that you only take three Sciences at A Level if you have a minimum of Grade 7 in two sciences and a Grade 7 in Mathematics at GCSE.

-If you want to study Business Studies, Economics, Government & Politics, Psychology or Sociology but have not had the opportunity to take a GCSE in that subject, you must have at least a Grade 6 in a GCSE subject involving similar skills and to take Economics you should also have achieved Grade 6 in English Language and Mathematics.
-To study Computer Science you need a Grade 6, as in other subjects, and you ideally need to have a minimum of Grade 6 in Mathematics, Grade 7 is preferred.
+If you want to study Business Studies, Economics, Government & Politics, Psychology or Sociology but have not had the opportunity to take a GCSE in that subject, you must have at least a Grade 6 in a GCSE subject involving similar skills.

+To study Computer Science, you need a Grade 6, as in other subjects, and you ideally need to have a minimum of Grade 6 in Mathematics, Grade 7 is preferred.

-These requirements should be read in conjunction with the Admissions Policy available from here: https://www.urmstongrammar.org.uk/admissions-policy-september-2021-2/
+These requirements should be read in conjunction with the Admissions Policy available from here: